Fr4nzz/Termux-Fr4nz/INSTALL_RStudio_aarch64.md

 * You only need to create these wrappers once.
 * After that, just run `rstudio-rootless-start` / `rstudio-root-start` from Termux whenever you want RStudio.
 * No need to manually run `rstudio-server stop`.
 The `*-stop` wrappers kill the background session and clean up the PID file.

+---

+### That’s everything

+- Username selection happens once in the **First run** step and is stored at `.../etc/ruri/user`.
+- Both `ubuntu-root` and `ubuntu-rootless` use that file, so you always enter the container as the saved desktop user.
+- `desktopify` reads the same file to decide whose Desktop gets new shortcuts.
+- Duplicated sections in the RUN_X11 guides are removed; `xfce4-user-start/stop` no longer `su` because we already enter as the saved user.
+::contentReference[oaicite:0]{index=0}